numalariamodeling/FE-2023-examples/README.md

         Note: *node_id* must be positive numbers, but do not have to be sequential.
         Note: lat/lon values should represent real places with climates suitable for malaria transmission (for step 3).
 3. Generate climate from **nodes.csv**
+    - For simplicity: just use a single-year series from 2019

-Now, referring to the scripts you wrote for previous examples, you should be able to outline - or in some cases complete - the code sections needed to:
+Now, referring to the scripts you wrote for previous examples, you should be able to start with a blank `run_spatial.py` and outline - or in some cases complete - the code sections needed to:

 4. Import modules
 5. **Set Configuration Parameters**